LelevV/PrivateCorpusChat/README.md

 # PrivateCorpusChat (Dutch)
-A GPT based command-line tool using the OpenAI API to ask a question about your (Dutch) private corpus.
+A simple GPT-3 based command-line tool using the OpenAI API to ask a question about your (Dutch) private corpus.
+The base-prompts are for now only formulated in Dutch.

 ## How it works
 ### Once